lilyminium/blog/_posts/2019-10-25-gsod-progress.md

 I have decided that topology attributes deserve their own branch, so currently it is only waiting on the Jupyter notebook about constructing a Universe.
 This addresses concepts of building a Universe with `Universe.empty`, merging AtomGroups, and adding topology attributes.
 It is divided into subsections for easy linking and will be displayed using nbsphinx.

-I have found that creating this notebook clarified my thoughts and pointed out holes in my, and possibly the MDAnalysis developers', knowledge ([e.g. how to add bonds to a Universe](https://groups.google.com/forum/#!topic/mdnalysis-discussion/RjfVukZBPQM)).
+I have found that creating this notebook clarified my thoughts and pointed out holes in my, and possibly the MDAnalysis community's, knowledge ([e.g. how to add bonds to a Universe](https://groups.google.com/forum/#!topic/mdnalysis-discussion/RjfVukZBPQM)).
 This has been helpful for planning out how to document different aspects of the topology and its attributes.

 ### General